-The master plan developed by ReardonSmith for Porto Montenegro was inspired from a study conducted by Kevin Andrew Lynch, an American author and urban planner.
+The master plan developed by ReardonSmith for Porto Montenegro was inspired by a study conducted by Kevin Andrew Lynch, an American author and urban planner.

 The 500m west-facing waterfront with residents community is built adjacent to the marina.
-The residents town is designed with penthouses and shopping boulevards inspired from regional historic towns and modern urban principles identified by Kevin Lynch.
+The residents’ town is designed with penthouses and shopping boulevards inspired by regional historic towns and modern urban principles identified by Kevin Lynch.

 The past legacies at the development include a renovated old dockyard crane, which, standing astride the main jetty, forms an iconic landmark.
 A former yacht repair facility will also be renovated at a later phase.
 Smaller items collected and cleaned from the site will be used for town architecture or will be placed in the maritime museum.

 ReardonSmith is working in collaboration with Serbian architectural practice, Arhipro.
 The main contractor in the Porto Montenegro development is Strabag, while Mace International is the project manager and cost consultant.
 Mlinaric, Henry and Zervudachi (MHZ) is the interior designer for Porto Montenegro buildings.
 The UK-based Martin Lane Fox is the landscape designer.
 Arup is the structural engineering consultant.
 All the sub-contractors are local.